 - Theme cards can change up the gameplay

 - Can get boring for adults

 Hasbro is one of the leading brands in the toy industry and has been for decades.
 It should come as no surprise that Hasbro travel board games are readily available.
-For this entry, we’re shining the spotlight on their Battleship Grab and Go Game.
+For this entry, we’re spotlighting their Battleship Grab and Go Game.

 This portable board game does its best to emulate the experiences you had as a kid.
-For the most part, this smaller edition of the board game does manage to deliver a similar experience.
-Some of the games may finish faster because of the smaller playing area though.
+For the most part, this smaller edition of the board game delivers a similar experience.
+Some games may finish faster because of the smaller playing area, though.

 - Two game units provided